New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

-In addition, if you are accepted for the ①JASSO scholarship, you will receive the monthly JASSO scholarship and also receive tuition reductions and exemptions from Rissho University every semester.
+Furthermore, if you are selected for ① the JASSO scholarship, you will receive the monthly JASSO scholarship and also receive tuition reductions and exemptions from Rissho University every semester.
 In principle, you cannot apply for only one of the two.
-However, if you are accepted for the ①JASSO scholarship, you will not receive the monthly JASSO scholarship, and will only receive tuition reductions and exemptions.
+However, even if you are selected for ① the JASSO scholarship, students in "Category 4 (Science, Engineering, and Agriculture)" and "Families with many children (categories marked with ★ in the table below)" will not receive the monthly JASSO scholarship, and will only receive support in the form of tuition reductions and exemptions.

 For details of the system, please refer to the link below.